 Ready to test your knowledge?
 Dive into this high-yield PSM quiz featuring 10 carefully curated questions.
 These questions are designed to help you revise core concepts and boost your confidence in Preventive and Social Medicine.
+Click the button below to begin your quick revision journey and challenge yourself! ๐

 QUIZ START

-#6.
+#5.
 In the Motivation model of health education, there are three stages for the adoption of new ideas.
 What is the third one other than awareness & motivation?

 The third stage in the Motivation model of health education, following awareness and motivation, is action.